Lesson 1 of 6

 SUMMARY

-Job is presented as such a good man that God boasts about him in a conversation with Satan.
-Satan is then given permission to test how faithful Job would be if he had to endure loss, grief, and pain.
-Job’s friends come to bring comfort to Job, but fail miserably.
-After an extended series of dialogues between Job and four friends, God speaks and Job’s good fortunes return.
+Job is a very righteous man, so righteous that God boasts about him in a conversation with the Satan (See Introductory Issues in Job: The Satan).
+The Satan is then given permission to test how faithful Job would be if he had to endure loss, grief, and pain.
+Job’s friends come to bring comfort to him, but fail miserably.
+After an extended series of dialogues between Job and these friends, God speaks out of a whirlwind.
+Job answers God and then God restores Job’s good fortunes.
 Questions about why good people like Job suffer are left unanswered, but Job’s relationship with God is renewed.

 SO WHAT?

 The problem of human suffering and God’s involvement in the pain of the world is always with us.
-Efforts to find the cause of suffering often lead one (as Job and his counselors) to put the blame somewhere–on self, others, God, or Satan.
-The book of Job asks us to look beyond blame, accept ambiguity and uncertainty, and trust God for what we cannot see or control.
+Efforts to find the cause of suffering often lead people (like Job and his counselors) to put the blame somewhere–on self, others, God, or the Devil.
+The book of Job asks us to look beyond blame, accept ambiguity and uncertainty, and trust God for what we cannot understand or control.

 WHERE DO I FIND IT?

-Job is the eighteenth book of the Old Testament.
+Job is the 18th book of the Old Testament.
 It follows Esther and immediately precedes Psalms.

 WHO WROTE IT?